President Guard Regiment: Mission and function

-The force is charged with providing security for the President of Bangladesh, the Prime Minister of Bangladesh, their immediate family members and any other VIPs designated as such by both enacted legislation and government decisions.
+The force is charged with providing security for the President of Bangladesh, the Prime Minister of Bangladesh, their immediate family members and any other VVIPs designated as such by both enacted legislation and government decisions.

 All presidential aides-de-camp are assigned under this office.
 Visiting spouses of foreign Heads of State, Heads of Government and dignitaries also receive their protection.

 The commander of the President Guard Regiment is an army major general with the designation of Military Secretary to the President; the equivalent of the U.S. Director of the White House Military Office.
 The commander reports directly to the president.

-The commandant is normally a Brigadier General with responsibility for the day-to-day administration of the regiment.
+The Commander is normally a Brigadier General with responsibility for the day-to-day administration of the regiment.

 The regiment consists of eight platoons, each commanded by either a major or a captain.
 The regiment's uniform varies slightly from that of other units of the Bangladesh Army.
 Its members are authorised to carry firearms when in uniform, even during peacetime.